Lwaggaman/EDA_Chasing_Drunchies/README.md

 ![](https://i.imgur.com/rEVjesz.png)
 ![](https://i.imgur.com/OBBGr6u.png)

-The following are the 3 zipcodes with the highest concentration of establishments licensed to serve alcohol in Broolyn and Manhattan.
+The following are the 3 zipcodes with the highest concentration of establishments licensed to serve alcohol in Brooklyn and Manhattan.
 ![](https://i.imgur.com/1VdkyND.png)

 #### Activity Levels
 While late-night weekend traffic between 8pm and 4am in these zipcodes has doubled since reopening, it is nowhere near pre-pandemic levels.
 ![](https://i.imgur.com/NmdwS0J.png)

-If we break it down by week, we can see that the difference between 2020 and 2021, understood to be people going out since reopening, gets smaller as time passes and Delta variant cases start incresing in NYC in August 2021.
+If we break it down by week, we can see that the difference between 2020 and 2021, understood to be people going out since reopening, gets smaller as time passes and Delta variant cases start increasing in NYC in August 2021.
 ![](https://i.imgur.com/r0in9Sd.png)

 #### Best Location to Park
 ###### Brooklyn
-Traffic accross the stations within nighlife zips.
+Traffic across the stations within nightlife zips.
 Dekalb Av, Jay St, Bedford Av, and Borough Hall are clearly the most active in the area.
 ![](https://i.imgur.com/roNyGmA.png)
-This plot contrasts nighlife establishments and traffic densities.
-By considering location, we can see how close some stations are to eachother.
+This heatmap combines concentration of nightlife establishments per zip with the location and traffic of the subway stations within them.
+By considering location, we can see how close some stations are to each other.
 ![](https://i.imgur.com/qtxR22u.png)

 - Zipcode 11201 contains three stations with a great amount of traffic very close to each other, making it a good place to park a food truck.
-- Zipcode 11211 has the most nighlife establishments in the borough, and the station with the most amount of traffic (Bedford Av), along with two stations with high traffic very close together.
+- Zipcode 11211 has the most nightlife establishments in the borough, and the station with the most amount of traffic (Bedford Av), along with two stations with high traffic very close together.
 ![](https://i.imgur.com/n2X5Pn9.png)

 ###### Manhattan
-Here you can see traffic in Manhattan stations contrasted with concentration of nighlife establishments by zip.
+Here you can see traffic in Manhattan stations contrasted with concentration of nightlife establishments by zip.
 ![](https://i.imgur.com/twYaNAm.png)
-Once you zoom in on the 3 zipcodes with the most nightlife, you can see that some of the bubbles withh the highest traffic disappear once we filter out those contained in the zipcodes.
+Once you zoom in on the 3 zipcodes with the most nightlife, you can see that some of the bubbles with the highest traffic disappear once we filter out those contained in the zipcodes.
 Stations like Times Sq-42 St are labeled as being in a different zipcode because they're on the other side of the street.
 Adjusting this will lead to better informed decisions.
 ![](https://i.imgur.com/wEg6cSu.png)
 ![](https://i.imgur.com/4MnrYeu.png)
 - Zipcode 10036 has the two stations with the most traffic, but it must be considered that this is Times Sq traffic, where there are plenty of food vendors and the crowds are mostly tourists.
 You can see by the color depth in the heatmap that it has significantly less nightlife establishments than the other two zipcodes as well.